moafinder/moafinder/README.md

    | `</^[^.]+$/>` | `/index.html` | 200 (Rewrite) |

    Keep the `/api/<*>` row above the SPA fallback rule so API traffic reaches App Runner.
-3. After saving the rewrites, redeploy the frontend (Amplify does this automatically when the rewrite table changes).
-4. Once the build finishes, open the deployed site, trigger an action such as registration or login, and confirm the requests in the browser DevTools Network tab hit `https://<app-runner-domain>/api/...`.
+3. After saving, Amplify redeploys automatically.
+When it finishes, open the site, trigger registration/login, and confirm via DevTools that `https://<app-runner-domain>/api/...` responds with `200`/`201`.

 Amplify rebuilds automatically whenever you push to the connected Git branch.